CMU-17-214/f2023/labs/lab08.md

 1. Click on the Student Coupon Retrieval Link in the assignment posted to Canvas
 1. Verify your *school* email.
 1. Click the redeem link in the email they send you.
-1. In the window that is opened, in the upper-right of the screen switch to the personal account you used earlier.
-At this point you can enter the coupon code from the email.
-If you receive an error that says "You may not have permission to create projects in this organization", double-check that you have switched to the proper account. *You are only able to redeem a code once, if you have difficulty please post on Piazza or send an email ASAP so that we can obtain a new one*.
+1. In the window that is opened, in the upper-right of the screen **switch to the personal account** you used earlier.
+At this point you can enter the coupon code from the email. **Make sure that you do redeem the code for a personal gmail account, not your andrew account**, as it will not work for the latter and you might loose the coupon code in the process.
+If you receive an error that says "You may not have permission to create projects in this organization", double-check that you have switched to the proper account. *You are only able to redeem a code once, if you have difficulty please post privately on Piazza ASAP so that we can try obtain a new one*.

 ### Enabling billing for your project
 1. Open a web browser and [sign in to the Google Cloud console](https://console.cloud.google.com) with your personal account.